architect/hydrate/readme.md

 # Hydrate [![Build Status](https://travis-ci.com/architect/hydrate.svg?branch=master)](https://travis-ci.com/architect/hydrate)

-@architect/hydrate ensures that all functions managed by architect have their dependencies installed.
+[@architect/hydrate][npm] ensures that all functions managed by architect have their dependencies installed.
 Functions containing all its required dependencies are considered to be 'hydrated' - thus the name!

-@architect/hydrate supports dependencies managed in the following languages using the following package managers:
+[@architect/hydrate][npm] supports dependencies managed in the following languages using the following package managers:

 - **node.js** via `npm` using `package.json` and `package-lock.json` files
 - **python (3.7+)** via `pip3` using a `requirements.txt` file
 - **ruby** via `bundle` using `Gemfile` and `Gemfile.lock` files

+# Installation

+    npm install @architect/hydrate

 # API